karolQ/Web/readme.md

 This is a repotory repository of small parts of web program as sources.

-hidden_menu: navbar with dropdown menus.
+hidden_nav: navbar with dropdown menus.